| Teach Yourself SQL in 21 Days, Second Edition

 6 rows selected.

-This three-argument function enables you to take a piece out of a target string.
+SUBSTRThis three-argument function enables you to take a piece out of a target string.

 The first argument is the target string.
 The second argument is the position of the

 first character to be output.
 The third argument is the number of characters to show.
+INPUT:SQL> SELECT FIRSTNAME, SUBSTR(FIRSTNAME,2,3)

-2 FROM CHARACTERS;
+2 FROM CHARACTERS; OUTPUT:

 FIRSTNAME SUB